jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

-    However, it must always be performed by Specialists in Oral or Maxillofacial Surgery, since the technique to be used is quite sensitive and requires extensive surgical and anatomical knowledge of oral tissues and structures.</p> <p><b>Another essential factor in advanced Implantology is the restorative aspect.</b> If the prosthesis that is then placed on the implant is not well designed, the harmful forces generated by chewing will inevitably lead to its failure.
+    However, it must always be performed by Specialists in Oral or Maxillofacial Surgery, since the technique to be used is quite sensitive and requires extensive surgical and anatomical knowledge of oral tissues and structures.</p> <p><b>Another essential factor in Advanced Implantology is the restorative aspect.</b> If the prosthesis that is then placed on the implant is not well designed, the harmful forces generated by chewing will inevitably lead to its failure.
 Hence the importance and necessity of MULTIDISCIPLINARY TREATMENT in oral rehabilitation with osseointegrated dental